What is network-attached storage (NAS)?

 NAS devices are grouped in three categories based on the number of drives, drive support, drive capacity and scalability.

-The high end of the market is driven by organizations that need to store vast quantities of file data, including virtual machine (VM) images.
-Enterprise devices provide rapid access and clustering capabilities.
+The high end of the market is driven by organizations that need to store and share vast quantities of file data, including virtual machine (VM) images.
+Enterprise NAS devices can scale to provide petabytes of storage, serve thousands of client systems and provide rapid access and clustering capabilities.
 The clustering concept addresses drawbacks associated with traditional NAS.

 For example, one device allocated to an organization's primary storage space creates a potential single point of failure.
-Spreading mission-critical applications and file data across multiple boxes and adhering to scheduled backups decrease the risk.
+Spreading mission-critical applications and file data across multiple boxes and adhering to scheduled backups decreases the risk.
+Redundancy is typically accomplished through some form of duplication -- copying data onto more than one storage device or storage subsystem.

 Clustered NAS systems also reduce NAS sprawl.
 A distributed file system runs concurrently on multiple NAS devices.
 This approach provides access to all files in the cluster, regardless of the physical node on which it resides.

-The midmarket accommodates businesses that require several hundred terabytes (TB) of data.
-These devices cannot be clustered, however, which can lead to file system siloes if multiple NAS devices are required.
+The NAS midmarket accommodates businesses with hundreds of client systems that require several hundred terabytes of data.
+These devices cannot be clustered, however, which can lead to file system silos if multiple NAS devices are required.

-The low end is aimed at home users and small businesses that require local shared storage.
-This market is shifting toward a cloud services model, with products such as Buurst's SoftNAS Cloud and software-defined storage (SDS) from legacy storage vendors.
+The NAS low end is aimed at home users and small businesses that require local shared storage for just a few client systems up to several terabytes.
+This market is shifting toward a cloud NAS service model, with products such as Buurst's SoftNAS Cloud NAS and software-defined storage (SDS) from legacy storage vendors.

 NAS deployments for business

-The chart below describes five different ways network-attached storage can be deployed and lists the pros and cons for each approach.
+The chart below describes five different ways NAS can be deployed and lists the pros and cons for each approach.
 Each deployment can easily be managed by a single network manager.

 - NAS gateways.
 These are best for large, enterprise-class users who have a SAN.